AgorastisMesaio/docker-img-uptime/README.md

 ![GitHub action workflow status](https://github.com/AgorastisMesaio/docker-img-uptime/actions/workflows/docker-publish.yml/badge.svg)

 This repository contains a `Dockerfile` aimed to create a *base image* to provide a dockerized easy-to-use self-hosted monitoring tool.
-It's based on the great project [Uptime Kuma](https://github.com/louislam/uptime-kuma).
+It's based on the great project [Uptime Kuma](https://github.com/louislam/uptime-kuma) with a custom modification.
+The scripts allow to use a custom SQL file to be inserted into the Uptime Kuma.
+The use case is for Demo's, where you want to pre populate the DB with targets.

 - Start your services